Gauge algebra and diffeomorphisms in string field theory

 In theories of gravity diffeomorphisms are often represented as coordinate transformations on the spacetime manifold.
 Such gauge transformations are generated by vector fields.
 Tensor fields transform under diffeomorphisms with Lie derivatives and the associated gauge algebra is defined by the Lie bracket of vector fields.

 The understanding of diffeomorphism symmetry in string theory remains incomplete.
 String field theories have an enormous set of gauge symmetries and diffeomorphisms is just one of them.
 In first quantization the appearance of a massless spin two particle in the spectrum and its interactions suggested strongly that string theory would have diffeomorphism invariance.
 This could be seen explicitly in the context of string field theory~(SFT).
 The leading transformation associated to diffeomorphisms of the gravity fluctuation $h_{\mu\nu}$ is given by $\delta h_{\mu\nu} = \partial_\mu \xi_\nu + \partial_\nu \xi_\mu$, with gauge parameter $\xi_\mu$.
 Such transformation was found to be part of the gauge symmetry of free closed string field theory~\cite{Siegel:1985tw}.
-It was later discussed by~\cite{Ghoshal:1991pu} who explained how using redefinitions of the gauge parameters one could in principle recover the standard diffeomorphism algebra in SFT, when including cubic terms in the action and in the low-energy approximation.
-This was carried out explicitly in the context of double field theory~\cite{Hull:2009mi} to leading order in derivatives.
-A later analysis, also motivated by double field theory, examined the leading $\alpha'$ corrections~\cite{Hohm:2014xsa} to the algebra of gauge transformations.
-There are no results beyond cubic order in fields.
-While it is clear there is an exact symmetry in SFT that has a gauge parameter $\xi_\mu$, the transformations one reads from the theory are, to begin with, a deformation of familiar diffeomorphisms that include higher derivatives.
-Moreover, the gauge algebra has field-dependent terms, and only closes on-shell.
-The challenge is to show that after suitable redefinitions the diffeomorphism algebra becomes standard; the deformations of the algebra can be trivialized.\footnote{Ref.~\cite{Hohm:2014xsa} gives the bosonic gauge algebra to order $\alpha'$, simplified by a series of field and parameter redefinitions.
-The result, in eqn.(3.34), implies a diffeomorphism subalgebra with no corrections to leading order in $\alpha'$.} A recent investigation aiming for a manifest description of diffeomorphisms in bosonic string theory can be found in~\cite{Mazel:2025fxj}.
+While it is clear there is an exact symmetry in SFT that has a gauge parameter $\xi_\mu$, the transformations one reads from the theory, say on the gravity field, do not take the standard form of diffeomorphisms.
+Moreover, the gauge algebra has field-dependent terms and only closes on-shell.
+The question is whether there are redefinitions of the gravity field and gauge parameters that allow one to recover standard diffeomorphisms.

+This question was sharpened by Ghoshal and Sen~\cite{Ghoshal:1991pu} who described a concrete setup to ascertain if conventional diffeomorphisms are consistent with string field theory.
+In this setup the effective field theory (EFT) of the massless fields, expected to have standard diffeomorphisms, is embedded into the string field theory by finding the string field associated to off-shell configurations of the EFT.
+Moreover, the gauge parameters of the SFT are expressed in terms of the EFT gauge parameters and field.
+One then demands that action of gauge transformations in both theories is consistent with the embedding of the EFT into the SFT.
+The authors reported no obstruction to carrying this program when including cubic (but not higher) terms in the SFT action.